 #6 – Payday Loans

-- Faster Approval: Short term loans do not require lengthy approval processes as compared to other forms of loans.
+- Faster Approval: Short-term loan do not require lengthy approval processes as compared to other forms of loans.

-- Lower Interest Costs: As the repayment period is shorter, the amount of interest paid by the borrower is lower.
+- Lower Accrued Interest: As the repayment period is shorter, the amount of interest paid by the borrower is lower.

-- Increases Credit Score: Availing a short term loan and paying it off without any default can help increase the creditworthiness of the borrower.
+- Increases Credit Score: Availing such a loan and paying it off without any default can help increase the creditworthiness of the borrower.

-- UnSecured: Short term loans are usually unsecured and borrowers do not require any collateral, making it easier to acquire funds at a short notice.
+- Unsecured: Such loans are usually unsecured, and borrowers do not require any collateral, making it easier to acquire funds at a short notice.

-- Lower borrowing Amount: Sometimes, the borrower may require a larger amount which cannot be availed through short term loans.
+- Lower Borrowing Amount: Sometimes, the borrower may require a larger amount which cannot be availed under short-term credit.

 - Small-time Borrowers Plight: Several payday loans charge up to 400% interest in a year.
 High APRs make it difficult to manage repayments for those with humble means.
-Any interest rate hike or penalties may cause strain on small-time borrowers, which may result in default and subsequent lower credit score.
+Any interest rate hike or penalties may cause a further strain which may result in default and subsequent lower credit score.

-This has been a guide to what is Short Term Loans and its definition.
-Here we discuss the Top 6 types of short-term loans including Credit Line, Bank Over Draft, PayDay Loans, etc. along with examples, benefits, and disadvantages.
+This article has been a guide to what is Short Term Loans are and their definition.
+Here we discuss the Top 6 types of short-term loans, including Credit Line, Bank Over Draft, PayDay Loans, etc., along with examples, benefits, and disadvantages.
 You can learn more about accounting from the following articles –